School of Music

 Jazz students must take a jazz jury each semester and a classical jury during the spring semester.
 They are expected to pass a level 3 jury in each area prior to giving their senior recital.

-Students in the jazz concentration must satisfactorily complete a short recital in the junior year and full recital in the senior year.
-The junior recital should consist of 25 minutes of jazz repertoire, and the senior recital should consist of 25 minutes of jazz repertoire and 25 minutes of classical repertoire.
+Students in the jazz concentration must satisfactorily complete a 30 minute recital in the junior year and a 50 minute recital in the senior year.
+The junior recital should consist of 30 minutes of jazz repertoire, and the senior recital should consist of 25 minutes of jazz repertoire and 25 minutes of classical repertoire.
 The jazz repertoire shall demonstrate the student's skills at improvisation, composition, and arranging, and should be chosen under the guidance of their applied jazz instructor.

 |Major Ensemble, non-Jazz (4 semesters)||2|